PaulaYaniz/Project-2/Project2.md

 #### Fig 7: Counter upwards or downwards using light and sound
 To solve the first criterion in the clients requirement I decided to create a binary counter shown in Fig. 7.
 Using pattern recognition I build a program with for and while loops, conditions, variables and functions.
 Also, some instructions especially created for the Arduino machine are used.

-(code will also be found in counter.py and counter.c)
+(code files will be found in counter.py and counter.c)